tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 This `Implementation` does not generalize, as for example, day in a numeric data type that supports numbers in addition to integers would return incorrect values (per the Test `Specification`, which requires day to be an integer), for values of day such as "8.5"

 `Implementations` should carefully consider the assumptions inherent in the environment on which Tests are being run.
-For example, the FilteredPush `Implementations` in `event_date_qc` (Morris & Lowery 2024), `sci_name_qc` (Morris & Dou 2024), `rec_occur_qc` (Morris 2025), and `geo_ref_qc` (Morris, Lowery & Wieczorek 2024), expect that all data will be presented to the Test methods as strings.
+For example, the FilteredPush `Implementations` in `event_date_qc` (Morris & Lowery 2025), `sci_name_qc` (Morris & Dou 2025), `rec_occur_qc` (Morris 2025), and `geo_ref_qc` (Morris & Lowery 2025b), expect that all data will be presented to the Test methods as strings.
 Therefore each Test `Implementation` that deals with numeric values must convert the input strings to appropriate numeric types for evaluation, and can use the failure to convert the data type as a means to identify INTERNAL_PREREQUISITES_NOT_MET.

 ## 7 Presentation of Results